irfanullahjan/cm3035-advanced-web-development/final/README.md

 To do that I used different serializers

 ## Tests

-I opted to perform integration testing rather than
+I decided to focus on integration testing because our app has a lot of moving parts i.e. Django, Next.js and Redis.
+For this, I untilized
+Cypress.

 ## Possible improvements